wind-press/windpress/readme.txt

 == Description ==

-### WindPress: the #1 Tailwind CSS v4 integration plugin for WordPress.
+### WindPress: the only Tailwind CSS v4 integration plugin for WordPress.

 WindPress is a platform agnostic Tailwind CSS v4 integration plugin for WordPress that allows you to use the full power of Tailwind CSS v4 within the WordPress ecosystem.

+Current [Tailwind CSS](https://tailwindcss.com/) version: 4.0.0-alpha.20 next

-### FEATURES
+### Features

 WindPress is packed full of features designed to streamline your workflow.
 Some of our favorites are:

+* **Plug and play**: Start using Tailwind CSS in WordPress in seconds — no setup is required.
 * **Customizable Configuration**: The plugin comes with a default Tailwind CSS configuration, but you can easily customize it to fit your needs.
 * **Easy to use**: Simplified and intuitive settings to get you up and running quickly.
-* **Lightweight and blazingly fast**: The plugin dashboard built on top of WordPress REST API, and a modern JavaScript framework for an instant, responsive user experience.
-It has a small footprint and won't slow down your site.
+* **Lightweight**: The plugin dashboard built on top of WordPress REST API, and a modern JavaScript framework for an instant, responsive user experience.
+Yet it has a small footprint and won't slow down your site.
-* **Compile on the browser.
-No server is required**: Generate the final CSS file in the browser without server-side tools.
-None of your data is transferred over the network.
+* **Blazingly fast**: Cache makes your WordPress site blazing fast.
+Generate the final CSS file in the browser without server-side tools.
+None of your data is transferred over the network

-### SEAMLESS INTEGRATION
+### Seamless Integration

 It's easy to build design with Tailwind CSS v4 thanks to the seamless integration with the most popular visual/page builders: